ChaloCy/Phishing-Email-Analysis/README.md

 ---

 ## Report Summary
-The project involved an in-depth analysis and response to the phishing attempt reported by an employee.
-The email claimed to be from the CEO and urged him to click a link to review an urgent financial document.
-Investigation revealed that the link directed to a suspicious IP address, confirming the phishing nature of the email.
+The investigation confirmed that the reported message was a phishing attempt impersonating the CEO.
+The email urged the recipient to review a financial document by clicking a link, which was found to redirect to a suspicious IP address.
+This behavior, along with the language and formatting of the message, confirmed that the email was malicious.

-# Analysis & Forensic Investigation
+# Analysis and Forensic Investigation

 ### Email Analysis
 - Identified phishing indicators such as urgency cues, unusual URL format, and lack of a standard email signature.